Acacia - Chrono Echo

 For AoE dps Acacia can either just spam her daggers in her standard form, which deals decent damage to the target and nearby foes.

-The actual dps per-target isn't great, but it has a large area and can hit up to 10 targets, which does make it great against groups.
+The actual dps per-target isn't great, but her ults slash has a large area and can hit up to 10 targets, which does make it great against groups, although you'll run out of S-Energy eventually, so it's not that great for very long fights.

-If you just want maximum AoE damage over maximum area then there are better options, such as Mia - Starchaser, but Acacia performs very well nonetheless, and she's one of the best choices for AoE damage.
+If you just want maximum AoE damage over maximum area then there are better options, such as Mia - Starchaser's standard skill, Katya - Rhapsody's ult, or even just spamming Chenxing - Jade Arc's Standard Skill and ult'ing occasionally, but Acacia performs very well nonetheless, and she's one of the better choices for AoE damage.

-The real question is whether she's better than Enya - Tempest, as Acacia and Enya both deal Kinetic skill damage, whereas Mia deals Electric ballistic damage.
+The real question is whether she's better than Enya - Tempest, as Acacia and Enya both deal Kinetic skill damage, whereas Mia deals Electric ballistic damage, and hence Mia and Acacia can't always directly compete.

 "It doesn't matter"